About the course

 - Excellent organisation and time management skills

 - Confidence in communicating with young people and adults of all levels

 - Resourcefulness and adaptability

 - Openness to constructive criticism

 - Sense of humour

 Standard university conditions will apply to all offers made at interview.
-These include proof of qualifications (candidates will be required to show qualification certificates), pass Professional Skills Tests in Literacy and Numeracy, have an Enhanced DBS check, complete a medical check.
+These include proof of qualifications (candidates will be required to produce degree certificate & GCSE Maths & English certificates for verification), have an Enhanced DBS check & complete a medical check.